barrust/count-min-sketch/README.md

     * Maximum (largest possible number of insertions)
     * Mean (good for when removes and negatives are possible, but increases the false count upwards)
+* Export and Import count-min sketch to file

 ## Future Enhancements
 * add do everything directly on disk (?)
+* add import / export to hex (?)

 ## Usage:
 ``` c